brenda319/OrangeBeltExam/NOTES.md

 TODO:

 ## Pomodoro 1
+WTF: 1 I found it during the pomodoro
 ✅: Rename dummy classes to MineSweeper.js and MineSweeper.test.js
 ✅: In test file add test description
 ✅: Add a test to create a 3x3 game board